aditya-uw/fundamentals/boat_tutorials/env_setup/local_02_install_conda.md

 ```
 :::

-You may need to `cd ...` into the folder that contains your downloaded file first.
+You may need to `cd` (change directory) into the folder that contains your downloaded file first.
+For example, below we `cd` into the `~/Downloads` first before running the command:

 (primers-miniforge_setup1_macOS)=
 ```{image} ../images/primers/miniforge_setup1_macOS.png